 A program of RSF Social Finance

-Integrated capital is the coordinated use of diverse forms of financial capital and non-financial resources to support enterprises and strategies that address complex social and environmental problems.
+Integrated capital is the coordinated use of diverse forms of financial and social capital to support enterprises and strategies that address complex social and environmental problems.
 To move capital in this multi-disciplinary manner, conscious investors need professional, values-aligned practitioners equipped with strong skills, tools, and strategies to implement their vision and goals.

-The RSF Integrated Capital Institute is a nine-month program centered around three in-person training intensives, access to one-on-one expert advisors, peer coaching, case studies, webinars, and independent study.
+The RSF Integrated Capital Institute is a nine-month program centered around three in-person training immersions, access to one-on-one expert advisors, peer coaching, case studies, webinars, and independent study.

 The work of integrated capital activation requires creative, intelligent, and passionate leaders called to move beyond impact investing and leverage capital as a powerful tool for long-term change.
 Prospective Fellows will possess self-knowledge as well as the skills to navigate power, conflict, and possibility.
 We aim to support those who may take on a holistic role with an investor, philanthropist, foundation, or integrated capital organization.